gitenter/gitenter/README.md

 git clone git@0.0.0.0:52418/home/git/server.git
 ```

-Connect to Tomcat server (should have "Hello enterovirus capsid!" return in the browser / not working)
+Connect to Tomcat server (should have "Hello enterovirus capsid!" return in the browser)

 ```
 http://0.0.0.0:58080/capsid-0.0.1-alpha